|Nutrition Facts (per serving)|

 Roasting green garlic brings out its lovely springtime sweetness.
 More of it is edible than with mature roasted garlic, but you may need to chew around any papery peel that has developed.
 Roasted green garlic is particularly tasty when served with slices of toasted baguette, a bit of fresh goat cheese to smear on along with the garlic, and chopped fresh spring herbs like dill or chervil to sprinkle on before you dig in.

 It makes a nice appetizer when thusly served, but it also is tasty served just as-is alongside a juicy steak or a grilled or roasted chicken.
-Diners can use it as a condiment with the meat or simply eat it as a vegetable.
+Plan on one or two bulbs per person; diners can use it as a condiment with the meat or simply eat it as a vegetable.
 Roasted green garlic can also help perk up a baked potato, a platter of roasted vegetables, or an antipasti assortment.

 Serve warm or at room temperature, and know that an additional drizzle of extra virgin olive oil doesn't hurt anything.

-* The temperature doesn't matter too much—anything between 325 and 425 will do, so if you're cooking up something else, feel free to just pop the green garlic into the oven alongside.
+- The temperature doesn't matter too much—anything between 325 F and 425 F will do, so if you're cooking up something else, feel free to just pop the green garlic into the oven alongside.
 The adventurous can even wrap the green garlic in foil and pop it on a hot grill instead.